internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 ref={el => (inputRefs.current[index] = el!)}
 ```

 By referencing each input, we can directly control behaviors for each.
-Now that we have the refs, we can use a the `useEffect` hook with an empty dependency array to focus on the first input when the component is mounted:
+Now that we have the refs, we can use the `useEffect` hook with an empty dependency array to focus on the first input when the component is mounted:

 ```typescript
 useEffect(() => {